Keynote Presentations

 Teacher Talk: The Power of Your Words

 Dr. Lydia Soifer is a language pathologist and educator with more than 50 years of experience in clinical and private practice, as well as university teaching.
 As a parent educator, teacher trainer, and staff developer, she specializes in the role of language in the development of children’s learning, literacy, behavior, and social-emotional development.
-Dr. Soifer is a frequent presenter at local, national and international conferences.
+Dr. Soifer is a frequent presenter at local, national, and international conferences.
 In 2022, Dr. Soifer received the Lifetime Achievement Award from Smart Kids with Learning Disabilities.
-She is a member of the Board of Trustees of the Eagle Hill School in CT, and the Gateway School of New York in New York City.
-Additionally, she is Assistant Professor of Pediatrics and faculty member in the Early Intervention Training Institute (EITI), both at the Albert Einstein College of Medicine.
+She is a member of the Board of Trustees of the Eagle Hill School in Connecticut and the Gateway School of New York in New York City.
+Additionally, she is assistant professor of pediatrics and a faculty member in the Early Intervention Training Institute (EITI) at the Albert Einstein College of Medicine.

 Author’s Corner